lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 50
 ```

 Because the Framingham study is a prospective cohort, with certain limits to the data and with three data collection visits, there are restrictions to the types of questions we can ask and reliably answer.
-Choose the most valid and most appropriate question that we could ask of Framingham data.
+Choose the most valid and most appropriate question that we could ask of the Framingham data.

-The `tidied_framingham` dataset has been loaded in case you want to look through it.
+The `tidied_framingham` dataset is loaded in case you want to look through it.

 `@possible_answers`
 - Does higher cholesterol cause cardiovascular disease (CVD)?